It’s a Joke

 “The pleasure we derive from comedy corresponds to the fulfilment of a basic need – the need to overcome fear, even if only for a moment.
 Fear of all kinds: terror, superstition, vertigo, our fear of dying, our fear of the unknown, of the leap into the abyss – all the bogeymen which stalk us.
 The greatest fear is the fear of Death – an enduring and central feature of the comic tradition” Antonio Fava.

 Something repressed, forbidden and hidden breaks through into the public arena.
 Humour makes public the private.
 It is a juxtaposition of these two separate worlds leaking into one another.
 We share in laughter the paradoxes and contradictions of our existence.
-Paradox is the diabetic of life which does justice to life’s injustices.
+Paradox is the dialectic of life which does justice to life’s injustices.

 Jonathan Miller’s comment on laughter as a ‘sabbatical leave from the serious aspects of life‘ would be a good description of carnival, the world upside down.
 Like the difference between truth and falsehood or imagination and reality.
 ‘The clown stands on his head and sees the world the right way‘.